a-sha0234/cv-application/README.md

 ## Motivation

-I had read about how different frameworks and librarys can make code a lot more reusable and easier to make.
-In
+I had read about how different frameworks and librarys can make code a lot better in terms of use reusability and so I decided to learn react